Risk Assessments

 • Help the participant to recognise good performance, not just results

-• Never force the participant to take part in sport
+• Never force the participant to take part in any activity

 • Never punish or belittle the participant for losing or making mistakes